Home > Executive Desktop Models > Classic Planes >

 Amelia Earhart's L-10E Electra (1:48)

-Item Number: KLET
+Item #: KLET

 Produced in 1934, the L-10 Electra was the first all-metal, twin-engine transport monoplane developed by the Lockheed Aircraft Corporation.
 It was originally designed as an economical airliner with high performance and multi-engine reliability that would compete with the Boeing 247 and Douglas DC-2.
-The L-10 could carry ten passengers and a crew of two.
-It was in service throughout the continental United States, Alaska, Mexico, Central America and South America.
-The name Electra came from a star in the Pleiades.
+Amelia Earhart, an American aviation pioneer and women's rights advocate, flew a modified L-10E on an attempt to make a circumnavigation flight in 1937.
+During that flight, Earhart disappeared over the central Pacific Ocean near Howland Island.

 This handcrafted model is painted in the same paint scheme as the original and is painstakingly built from Philippine mahogany by our skilled craftsmen.
 Perfect as a gift for any aviation enthusiast and history buff!